 Kitchens are often the most expensive space to renovate in a home.
 I am finding more and more that homes are being purchased that have new, but very neutral kitchens that can easily feel monotonous and sterile that don't reflect the homeowner at all.

-Understandably, many homeowners want to find a ways to add color to a plain kitchen without a major renovation.
+Understandably, many homeowners want to find a ways to update a plain kitchen without a major renovation.
 I am going to tell you 5 ways you can update your kitchen without a full renovation!

 Upgrade the Countertops